blitz-js/blitz/USER_GUIDE.md

   - `app/pages/about.tsx`
   - `app/projects/pages/projects/index.tsx`
   - `app/tasks/pages/projects/[projectId]/tasks/[id].tsx`
-- All React components inside a `pages/` folder are accessible at a URL corrosponding to it's path inside `pages/`.
+- All React components inside a `pages/` folder are accessible at a URL corresponding to it's path inside `pages/`.
 So `pages/about.tsx` will be at `localhost:3000/about`.

 <br>